Hanover, Pennsylvania: Demographics

-Business
+Economy

 Manufacturing

 Hanover is considered by many to be the snack food capital of the United States and has been featured multiple times on the Food Network.

-It has been home to Utz Quality Foods since 1921 which still produces its products there (along with an Utz outlet store) and Snyder's of Hanover since 1905.
-In nearby areas there are other snack food makers including Hanover Foods, Wolfgang Candy, Martin's Potato Chips, Stauffer Biscuit Company, Hershey Foods, Herr's Snacks and Gibbles Potato Chips, among others.
+It has been home to Utz Brands since 1921 which still produces its products there (along with an Utz outlet store) and Snyder's of Hanover since 1905.
+In nearby areas there are other snack food makers including Hanover Foods, Wolfgang Candy, Martin's Potato Chips, Stauffer Biscuit Company, Hershey Foods, Herr's and Gibbles Potato Chips, among others.

 Emeco founded in 1944 manufactures designer furniture, including their signature Navy Chair.
 Menchey Music Service was founded in Hanover in 1936 and maintains its headquarters at the same location.
 The Vulcan Materials Company owns a large limestone quarry located to the north of Hanover, with an office on Oxford Avenue.

-Shopping
+Retail

 Retail shopping areas in Hanover include "The Golden Mile" along Eisenhower Drive, downtown Hanover, Gateway Hanover, and North Hanover Mall.

+Arts and culture

+Some local places of interest in the Hanover area include the Neas House, a local history museum of the Hanover Area Historical Society, the R H Sheppard Museum for Diesel engines, and the former Hanover Shoe Company, a large shoe factory from 1910 now converted into apartments.

+Codorus State Park has a large artificial lake near Hanover.

+The Eichelberger Performing Arts Center was established in 1998 and occupies over one third of the old Eichelberger school on Stock Street.
+It hosts a variety of road shows and show rentals.
+This is the area's leader in quality Live Theatre, Family Entertainment, Concerts, Comedy Performances and Community Theatre.
+Each year, it reaches over 25,000 people and more throughout the community.

 Education

-The Hanover area is served by five school districts, and has two Catholic elementary schools and one Catholic high school.

-The Hanover Public School District serves Hanover Borough and has five schools:
+The Hanover Public School District serves Hanover borough and has five schools: